 Inhalation Therapy Benefits

 Inhaled drugs bypass first-pass metabolism and vastly improve bioavailability in most cases.
 By avoiding the gastrointestinal tract, it is unlikely that a given medication will trigger GI side effects.
 Such side effects are associated with many common oral drugs; they can significantly impact patient compliance.

-In addition to more rapid onset of action and potentially fewer side effects compared to orally ingested medications, inhalable drugs offer enhanced convenience for patients.
+In addition to the more rapid onset of action and potentially fewer side effects compared to orally ingested medications, inhalable drugs offer enhanced convenience for patients.
 In some instances — such as the development of inhalable insulin — the condition to be treated is not necessarily related to the lungs themselves.
 Rather, insulin is a systemic drug that works throughout the entire body to help regulate blood glucose levels.

 Such systemically active drugs rely on precisely controlled particle sizes to guarantee their efficacy.
 The ultimate destination of a given drug plays an important role in determining its optimal particle size.
 Drugs intended for systemic absorption and circulation must reach deep within the peripheral alveoli.
 Particle size determines the degree to which particles are deposited throughout the peripheral alveoli (and not exhaled).
 The other key factor is the velocity of inspiratory flow.